 - Length of credit history — The longer you’ve had established credit, the better you’ll look to a lender.
 Be wary of opening multiple new accounts in the hopes of building credit quickly.
 This reduces the “average account age” and will reduce your score.

 - Amount of new credit — Every time you apply for new credit, that inquiry becomes part of your credit report.
-Prospective lenders will notice if there have been too many inquiries on your report in a short span of time.
+Prospective lenders will notice if there have been too many inquiries on your report in a short amount of time.

 - Types of credit — Credit cards and installment loans (like mortgages and car loans) represent different types of credit.
 Having a balanced mix of well-managed types of credit can benefit your credit score.